CodeAL1990/javascript-sidescroller/README.md

 In Enemy update, change increment x to decrement x by speedX to move from right to left You are not seeing anything yet because y is not a number if you check the properties in FlyingEnemy and javascript has no idea where to draw on the canvas
-It is not a number because speedY is not defined in FlyingEnemy(but we did it for speedX so OOPSIE) Set speedY in FlyingEnemy and set it to 0
+It is not a number because speedY is not defined in FlyingEnemy(but we did it for speedX so OOPSIE) Create speedY in FlyingEnemy and set it to 0
 You should see them spawning now
 Instead of spawning from a random coordinate you hardcoded, spawn it on the right side of the canvas by setting x to game width
 For y, you want them to spawn on the top half of the canvas randomly, so set y to a random number between 50%(0.5) and game height